How Much Does It Cost To Retire In Nanaimo

-That’s a more complicated question than it seems and is dependent on a lot of factors.
-Below are a few considerations to think about.
+How much does it cost to retire in Nanaimo, or anywhere for that matter, is a more complicated question than it seems and is dependent on a lot of factors.
+Below are five considerations to think about when looking to retire.

 All of the above items are important factors in choosing to retire in Nanaimo.
 How busy you want to be, how many activities, hobbies, sporting and cultural activities you want to pursue can all factor into your retirement budget.
 The cost of living in Nanaimo is considerably lower than in some of the larger cities, which makes Nanaimo a prime choice for retirees from all over Canada.